 The Zero Energy House project was proposed by Dan Smith to demonstrate the concept of “build tight and ventilate right.”
 Smith led the design and production of the home with the help of the Architectural Engineering Design, Interior Design, Landscape Management and Automotive Restoration programs.
-Smith serves as Clover Park Technical College’s Sustainable Building Science instructor and has led his students in completing the project over the past three years.
+Smith serves as Clover Park Technical College’s Construction Technology instructor and has led his students in completing the project over the past three years.

 The Zero Energy House is located on Clover Park Technical College's Lakewood campus, near Steilacoom Blvd.

 The ZEH features passive heating qualities incorporated into the design.
 The vaulted ceiling over the great room features a south-facing wall of operable awning windows.
 This provides natural day light and takes advantage of prevailing winds and passive air movement.
 The home’s energy production and consumption are tracked to verify zero energy consumption.